Haiti marks two years after catastrophic quake

 Government officials point to post-quake projects like a $257 million industrial park being built on Haiti's northwest coast and a program to stimulate agriculture production as evidence some progress is being made.

-But for some Haitians, at least, promises of a better tomorrow ring hollow after two years of seemingly glacial reconstruction efforts in the poorest country in the Americas.
+But for some Haitians, at least, promises of a better future ring hollow after two years of seemingly glacial reconstruction efforts in the poorest country in the Americas.

 "I stopped living after the quake," said Dieuline Mesidor, a 39-year-old mother who spoke outside the damaged Sacre-Coeur church in the capital.

-After paying her tribute to the dead at the main Port-au-Prince cemetery, Marie Michele Edouard told a reporter, "I can't shake the image of that day from my mind."

-"Sometimes I can still hear the wails of people asking for help in my head at night," she said.

-(Additional reporting by Swoan Parker; editing by Tom Brown and Mohammad Zargham)
+(Addiitional reporting by Swoan Parker; Editing by Tom Brown and Philip Barbara)